bartblaze/Yara-rules/README.md

 ## Can I use these rules?
 Of course!
 That's why I created this repo.

 You can use them in your detection systems.
-For example, [CAPE sandbox](https://github.com/kevoreilly/CAPEv2), [MalwareBazaar](https://bazaar.abuse.ch/), [UnPac.me](https://www.unpac.me/) and [VirusTotal](https://www.virustotal.com/) (must be logged in) and others are using these rules.
+For example, [CAPE sandbox](https://github.com/kevoreilly/CAPEv2), [MalwareBazaar](https://bazaar.abuse.ch/), [UnPac.me](https://www.unpac.me/) and [VirusTotal](https://www.virustotal.com/) (must be logged in, signup is free) and others are using these rules.
 Furthermore, the rules can work natively with [AssemblyLine](https://www.cyber.gc.ca/en/tools-services/assemblyline) due to the CCCS Yara rule standard adoption.

 All rules are TLP:White, so you can use and distribute them freely.
 Please retain the meta.